asvd/helios-merge/README.md

 ```

-To merge this library in a bundle, we will use `helios-merge` tool like
+Bundling the library using `helios-merge` like this:
-this:

 ```sh